JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `sourceSetCompileClasspath`
 {#instrumentCode-sourceSetCompileClasspath}

-Compile classpath of the project's source set.
+Specifies the compile classpath of the project's source set.

 {style="narrow"}
 Type